V / VERONIQUE WEST

 Access Coordinator: Hannah Sullivan Facknitz

-Project Mentor: Jenna Reid
+Project Mentors: Jenna Reid & Angela Chalmers

 Sound Composer & Designer: Anju Singh